Flybmi airline ceases operations (bankruptcy)

 Flybmi has 376 employees and 17 aircraft (Embraer E135 / E145).
 They were flying to 25 from European destinations.
 Passengers affected by the cessation of Flybmi activity were informed and directed to travel agencies and insurers.

-A Flybmi spokesman said: “Flybmi airline faces several difficulties, including increased fuel costs and CO2 emissions certificate.
+A Flybmi spokesman said: "Flybmi is facing several difficulties, including rising fuel costs and the CO2 certificate.

 The latter were expensive because of the EU's decision to exclude British companies from fully participating in the Emissions Trading Scheme.

-"The current economic situation and the uncertain prospects for the future, severely affected by the uncertainty of the Brexit process, have led to our inability to obtain valuable flight contracts in Europe."
+"The current economic situation and the uncertain outlook for the future, severely affected by the uncertainty of the Brexit process, have led to our inability to obtain valuable flight contracts in Europe."

 Flybmi recap: 522 000 of passengers carried on 29 000 of flights operated on 2018.